Fire Prevention Bureau

 - Keep matches and lighters in a secured drawer or cabinet.

-- Show the children how to crawl on the floor below the smoke, to get out of the house, and to stay out in case of fire.
+- Show the children how to crawl on the floor below the smoke, get out of the house, and stay out in case of fire.

 - Show the children two ways to get out of each area of the house.
 If you have a second floor or basement, show them how to open the windows.

 - Supervise your young children very closely.
-Do not leave them alone even for short periods of time.
+Do not leave them alone even for short periods.